kamicane/prime/doc/prime.md

 module: types/number
 ====================

-This module extends the `es/number` module, without modifying the `es5/number` module.
+This module extends the `es5/number` module, without modifying the `es5/number` module.

 exports
 -------

-The module exports an object with more, custom number methods.
+The module exports an object with the `es5/number` methods and more, custom number methods.

 method: limit
 -------------